The Team

 Rosie specialises in financial management and fundraising; not just for arts organisations but also skateparks, village halls, schools, coastwatch and heritage groups.
 She has been a trustee and/or treasurer for many local charities including Sheringham & Cromer Choral Society, Belfry Arts Centre, Coast Arts and Cromer Artspace.
 She is currently treasurer of the Atrium Cinema Group CIO in North Walsham.
 “I’m really excited to be part of the incredibly dedicated PfC team, who bring the joy of community music-making to anyone willing to give it a go.

 Jane Wells is a composer and community musician and a founding member of Playing for Cake.
 Jane studied music at university to postgraduate level in the 1970s and since has led creative music making projects with many and varied community groups alongside continuing to compose and attract performances of her work.
 She was a founder member of the community music organisation, Norfolk Music Works, which ran successfully for 20 years serving West and North Norfolk.
 Until recently, Jane was a long-standing singing tutor for Sing Your Heart Out, an organisation that supports mental health through singing.
-Jane completed a Dementia Awareness Workshop run by Age UK in March 2016 and leads some of PFC’s ‘Singing for Health, Wellbeing and Fun’ sessions.
+Jane completed a Dementia Awareness Workshop run by Age UK in March 2016 and leads some of our ‘Singing for Health, Wellbeing and Fun’ sessions.
 Jane’s knowledge and experience is a valued asset for the team.

 Ervin Munir MBCS CITP manages our e-mailing list (get in touch to sign up!).
 He is also a local open mic committee member and organiser (Rock the Lobster).
 He sings and writes songs (www.ervinmusic.co.uk) and regularly plays guitar performing solo and with friends, at Rock the Lobster and other local venues.